 Orienteering is a recognized sport and OACT receives some government funding from ACT Sport and Recreation Services.
 Therefore OACT must comply with various requirements.
 These include:

 The main social function of OACT is the End of Year dinner held in November.
-At this function, awards are presented to the various prize winners achievements.
+At this function, awards are presented to the various prize winners.
+For past recipients, see Awards.

 These awards are: